 Nets end Raptors' 15-game winning streak

-Caris LeVert scored 20 points Wednesday night in New York as the Brooklyn Nets recorded a 101-91 victory over the Toronto Raptors, who saw their team-record 15-game winning streak come to an end.
+Caris LeVert scored 20 points Wednesday night in New York as the Brooklyn Nets recorded a 101-91 victory over the Toronto Raptors, who saw their team-record, 15-game winning streak come to an end.
 The Nets won their fifth straight home game and headed into the All-Star break with seven wins in their last 10 games.
-Brooklyn also picked up a rare win over Toronto, beating the defending champions for only the second time in the past 20 meetings since April 3, 2015.
+Brooklyn also picked up a rare win over Toronto, beating the Raptors for only the second time in the past 20 meetings since Jan.
+6, 2016.

 Joe Harris added 19 points for the Nets, who led for the final 43:50.
-Spencer Dinwiddie contributed 17 points, nine assists and six rebounds as Brooklyn shot 40.9 percent overall and hit 9 of 35 3-point tries (25.7 percent).
-Jarrett Allen collected 10 points and 13 rebounds, while DeAndre Jordan also grabbed 10 rebounds to help the Nets to a 55-42 rebounding edge.
+Spencer Dinwiddie contributed 17 points, nine assists and six rebounds for Brooklyn, which shot 40.9 percent overall and hit 9 of 35 3-point tries (25.7 percent).
+Jarrett Allen collected 10 points and 13 rebounds while DeAndre Jordan also grabbed 10 boards to help the Nets to a 55-42 rebounding edge.

 Serge Ibaka scored 28 points to lead the Raptors, whose last loss was by one point on their home court to the San Antonio Spurs on Jan.
 12. Fred Van Vleet added 22 points, Pascal Siakam contributed 16, and Kyle Lowry posted a triple-double (12 points, 12 assists, 11 rebounds) for Toronto, which shot 37.8 percent and was held under 100 points for the first time since Jan.
 7 against Portland, a 101-99 loss.

 After taking a 23-19 lead through the first quarter, the Nets scored the first seven points of the second to get a 30-19 lead on a jumper by LeVert with 10:38 remaining.
-Brooklyn outscored Toronto 16-8 over the final 4:17 and took a 52-40 lead on a 3-pointer by Harris with 23 seconds left.
+Brooklyn outscored Toronto 16-8 over the final 4:17 of the half and took a 52-40 lead on a 3-pointer by Harris with 23.3 seconds left.

 After VanVleet's third 3-pointer of the quarter cut it to 95-85, Harris clinched the win for Brooklyn by hitting a corner 3-pointer with 1:55 remaining.